heutelbeck/sapl-policy-engine/sapl-attribute-api/README.md

 ## Setup for the backend

-The current version doesn't support an automatic setup.
-An automatic integration will follow in a later release.
+Most of the backends require a minimal manual setup.
 To prepare the backend for the API server do the following steps for:

 ### Redis